MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdGroupBuilder.md

 ## <a name="withcpm-double-cpm-"></a>withCpm(double cpm)
 Sets the ad group's CPM bid.

 Specifies the bid amount to use per 1,000 viewed impressions, and when the ad group's bid strategy is MANUAL_CPM.
+A viewed impression is counted when more than 50% of the ad pixels are in a user’s view and the ad is viewed for at least one second.

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-cpm|double|The ad group's maximum CPM bid.
+cpm|double|The ad group's actual CPM bid.
 The account's currency determines the minimum and maximum bid values.
 For more information, see [Bid and budget currencies](/advertising/guides/currencies#bidandbudget).

 ### Returns
 |Type|Description|